 Bus Projects is an artist-run organisation dedicated to supporting the critical, conceptual and interdisciplinary practices of Australian artists.
 In addition to its core gallery-based program of exhibitions, events and residencies, Bus Projects collaborates with a range of artists and arts organisations to produce projects off-site and within the public realm.

-After fifteen years of operation, Bus Projects is one of the longest running artist-run initiatives (ARIs) in Melbourne and has made a significant contribution to the vibrancy and diversity of the city’s arts culture.
+After seventeen years of operation, Bus Projects is one of the longest running artist-run initiatives (ARIs) in Melbourne and has made a significant contribution to the vibrancy and diversity of the city’s arts culture.

 Founded as Bus by Chris Johnson Tim O’Donoghue, Kade McDonald, David Sutton, John Karatzas, and Chris Johnson in 2001, it was originally located at 117 Little Lonsdale St. Bus began as a design collective whose members held a shared interest in art.
 The gallery had three exhibition spaces known as the Skinny Gallery, Main Gallery and the Sound Gallery.
 It also had a project space that hosted artist residencies and performances by such bands as My Disco, Fabulous Diamonds, True Radical Miracle, Snawklor, Pummel, Night Terrors, Stabs, Kes, Oren Ambachi, Anthony Pataras, Robin Fox, and Ben Frost.